richardvenneman/appsignal-docs/source/faq.html.md

 #### How to ignore actions from your app?

-By [ignoring actions](/application/data-collection.html#ignore-actions) for the it's possible to not record any data for the configured actions, requests, background jobs, etc.
+By [ignoring actions](/application/data-collection.html#ignore-actions) it's possible to not record any data for the configured actions, requests, background jobs, etc.

 #### How to ignore errors in your app?